jtarrio/pascual/manual/chapter2.md

 Finally, as in the previous example, the `end` keyword with a period at the end (`.`) marks the end of the program.

+### Some things to try

+This program does many more things than the first one, and it is so much more interesting!
+Here are some ideas for things you can try doing to it:

+Try removing the variable declaration block.
+Does the program compile?
+What is the error message?
+What does the error message _mean_?

+We've seen calls to `writeln` with one argument and with three arguments.
+How many arguments can `writeln` take?
+Can it take two?
+Four?
+Twenty?
+None?
+How do you even pass zero arguments to `writeln`?
+What even _happens_ if you pass zero arguments to `writeln`?

+Can you modify the program so it will also ask where the user is from?
+You may need to add another variable of type `string`.
+How do you think you can add another variable?
+Will semicolons be involved?
+Do you need to use the keyword `var` twice, or can you get away with using it only once?
+(Hint: I said that the keyword `var` _begins_ a variable declaration block.)